lbzfran/w64devkit/README.md

+# CHANGES

+This is a fork specifically to remove vim from the final build.

+That's it.
+I use neovim btw.

 # Portable C, C++, and Fortran Development Kit for x64 and x86 Windows

 [w64devkit][] is a Dockerfile that builds from source a small, portable